Sijibomii/exch/README 2.md

   }
 }

+OP:
-OP: TRADE-NEW TRADE-CANCEL MARKET-INCREMENTAL-UPDATE MARKET-SNAPSHOT
+TRADE-NEW TRADE-CANCEL
+MARKET-UPDATE-{CLEAR, ADD, MODIFY, CANCEL, TRADE, SNAPSHOT-START, SNAPSHOT-END}

 write login for listening to udate for a ticker. i.e user session can send its id to ticker session so it get sent update from tickersession